 - A daily target of only 20 grams of net carbs (total carbohydrates minus fiber).
 This is really low (some other keto plans allow 50 grams per day), but I wanted to be sure to truly experience ketosis.

 - Moderate, not high levels of protein.
-If I consume more protein than my body needs to maintain my muscles etc., my ever-resourceful body can make sugar out of that excess protein.
+If I consume more protein than my body needs to maintain my muscles and other tissues, my ever-resourceful body can actually make sugar out of that excess protein.

 - Only healthy fats and proteins: to me, that means grass-fed, pastured or wild-caught animal products, and minimally processed or unprocessed plants such as avocado, nuts and olive oil.

 - Plenty of “vegetables that grow above the ground,” generally a great guideline for a low-carb eating plan.
 Looking at my food diary for that week, I see arugula, cauliflower, eggplant, kale, basil, parsley, watercress, cilantro, mushrooms, spinach, asparagus, cucumbers, sauerkraut, and bok choy.

 I reduced my carb intake a few days before the challenge by strictly avoiding anything made with flour or added sugar (which I try to do in general anyway, but some tends to slip through).
 My ketosis week started when I stopped eating on Friday evening, burning through my stored sugar during the normal overnight fast.

 After having only 19 grams of carbs (by my calculation) on Saturday, I tested my urine on Sunday morning and was positive for ketones.
 I went to Zumba class at 9:30 a.m. and felt like I could fly through the air.
 Many people find that they think clearly and have lots of energy in ketosis, which seemed to be the case for me too — I’d say that I felt about 110% of normal.